George-Gabro/algorithms/README.md

-# sorting_algorithms
+# algorithms
-collection of most sort algorithms
+collection of most algorithms like sorting, searching etc